Kerch Strait incident: Background

-In late September, the Ukrainian Navy launched an operation to move the search-and-rescue ship Donbas and the tugboat Korets from Odessa to Mariupol.
+In late September, the Ukrainian Navy launched an operation to move the search-and-rescue ship Donbas and the tugboat Korets from Odesa to Mariupol.
 The operation was the first deployment of Ukrainian Navy ships to the Kerch Strait area since the Russian annexation of Crimea.
 The vessels proceeded from Odesa with the 48-year old Donbas towing the 45-year old Korets.
-Commanded by Dmytro Kovalenko, Ukrainian Naval Forces Deputy Chief of Staff, the ships radioed their intention to enter the Azov Sea via the Kerch Strait as they approached it on 23 September, but did not follow the official procedure to request permission.
+The ships, commanded by Dmytro Kovalenko, Ukrainian Naval Forces Deputy Chief of Staff, radioed their intention to enter the Azov Sea via the Kerch Strait as they approached it on 23 September, but did not follow the official procedure to request permission.
 According to Kovalenko, this was an intentional form of "naval diplomacy", carried out with the aim of asserting the Ukrainian claim to the surrounding waters.
 While the ships received pilot services from the Kerch port authority free of charge, they were also tailed by at least 13 Russian vessels, and flown over by Russian aircraft.
-Ultimately, the Ukrainian vessels complied with transit procedures which did not require a request for permission to transit, Russia did not hinder the ships' passage under the Crimean Bridge, and they successfully reached Mariupol.
+Ultimately, the Ukrainian vessels complied with transit procedures, which did not require a request for permission to transit.
+Russia did not hinder the ships' passage under the Crimean Bridge, and they successfully reached Mariupol.
 In an interview with the Kyiv Post, Ukrainian naval expert Taras Chmut said that he thought that Russians had not expected the Ukrainian operation, and so decided to take the least risky option by allowing them through.
 He also said "For the first time, we didn't just react to the Russians’ steps, but started to set our own game rules".
-The ships allowed Ukraine Navy to provide escort to cargo ships halting Russian inspections of vessels in the middle of the Sea of Azov until November.
+The ships allowed the Ukraine Navy to provide escort to cargo ships, halting Russian inspections of vessels in the middle of the Sea of Azov until November.

 EU Commissioner for Security Sir Julian King said that Russia had staged a year-long disinformation campaign in order to "soften up" public opinion in preparation for the incident.
 According to King, numerous rumours were spread about the plans of the Ukrainian authorities, including that the Ukrainian government had begun dredging the Azov Sea in preparation for the arrival of a NATO fleet, that it intended to infect the Black Sea with cholera, and that it planned to blow up the Crimean Bridge with a nuclear bomb.

 Pavel Felgenhauer, a Moscow-based defense analyst and columnist for Novaya Gazeta, speculated that Putin's government instigated the incident out of concern that Ukraine's naval bases in the Sea of Azov might eventually host visiting NATO patrols.